G-PaperChain/Collaborative-Note-Taking-Web-App/README.md

 # Jotes

-A real-time collaborative note-taking and mind-mapping application with multi-user editing, permissions, and instant synchronization.
+A real-time collaborative note-taking and Task management system with multi-user editing, permissions, and instant synchronization.

 ## Tech Stack